 Variable-size data is data whose size is not known at compile time or changes at run time.
 To use variable-size data in your MATLAB® code for which you intend to generate C/C++ code, follow the described guidelines.
 Certain restrictions apply to the use of variable-size data in MATLAB code that is intended for code generation.
-Learn techniques to control dynamic memory allocation and improve performance of the generated code.
+These techniques can help you to control dynamic memory allocation and improve performance of the generated code.

 |Declare variable-size data|